The Jackson Clinic Homepage

 Common treatments include drugs such as alpha blockers, 5 alpha reductase inhibitors, a combination of the two, or PDE 5 inhibitors.

 If symptoms are too much of a health risk to moderate with drug treatments, doctors may recommend any one of many surgical options to correct BPH.
 TURP (transurethral resection of the prostate) is a common choice, though TUIP (transurethral incision of the prostate) is more appropriate for patients at risk for complications with other surgeries.
+Transurethral vaporization of the prostate (TUVP) is another minimally invasive procedure to relieve symptoms of an enlarged prostate.

 Transurethral resection of the prostate, or TURP, is a surgery to help patients with BPH causing symptoms or blockage.
 It is one of the most common procedures performed by Urologists.